 Los Angeles is a city that attracts people from around the world.
 Some people venture to the city in hopes of getting a break into acting.
 Others visit the city for the beaches, restaurants, and other sporting and entertainment venues.

-There’s also another group of characters who travel to the city in hopes of experience the paranormal – our kind of people!
+There’s also another group of characters who travel to the city in hopes of experiencing the paranormal – our kind of people!
 The Los Angeles area is bursting with haunted locations, so you’re in for a treat!

 Visiting LA looking for spooks rather than stars?
-You can get both here with ghosts of celebrities haunting many of LA’s hotels.
+You can get both here with ghosts of celebrities haunting many of L.A.’s hotels.

-Let’s dive right into the most haunted hotels in Los Angeles…
+Let’s dive right into the most haunted hotels in Los Angeles!

-1. The Chateau Marmont, West HollywoodBook a Stay
+1. The Chateau Marmont, West Hollywood

 One of the famous celebs from the past who died in Bungalow 3 is John Belushi.
 There have been reports of children talking to the ghost of Belushi.
 Many of the children refer to him as the “funny man.”